 Finally, it’s a good idea to write everything down in a diary following your council accident so that nothing important is forgotten.

 If you make a personal injury claim against the council, you’ll need to abide by the rules of the Limitation Act 1980.
-This means you must claim within 3-years of:
+For most people, this means you must claim within 3-years of:

 - The date you were injured; or